nankam12/ai-resume-reviewer/README.md

 - Support for DOCX uploads.
 - Saved reviews for returning to an earlier comparison.
 - Automated tests for validation, PDF extraction, and the review parser.
-- A deployed demo with the live URL filled in above.

 ## What I Learned